Amitesh2624/tale/_posts/2017-03-29-introducing-tale.md

 ---
 layout: post
-title:  "Introducing Tale"
+title:  "A Comprehensive Case for Affirmative Action"
-author: "Chester"
+author: "Amitesh"
-comments: true
+comments: false
-tags: Tale
+tags: Politics
 ---

 Tale is a minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
 It is designed and developed by [myself](https://github.com/chesterhow/) for a friend who writes short stories.